 Squarespace DNS Tips

-DNS changes in Squarespace typically propagate within 1–4 hours.
+DNS changes in Squarespace usually go live within 1–4 hours.
 In some cases it may take up to 48 hours.

 If you set up Google Workspace through the Squarespace dashboard, some DNS records may be added automatically.
 Check existing records before adding duplicates.